MaxSurtaev/CPP-JSON/README.md

 ***JSON***
 *A C++ JSON library*
 Extremely simple JSON C++ library.
-- No dependentcy, just STL
+- No dependency, just STL
 - No BOOST
 - fast and simple
 - C++11